THE RULES LISTED BELOW ARE FINAL FOR JJFISHWEEKAC 2021.

 17.Weather: In the event that weather conditions arise deemed unsafe for the average registered boat, by the tournament committee officials, the tournament schedule may be altered to accommodate the best weather & fishing conditions available to participating teams.
 Any schedule adjustment due to inclement weather will be made at the sole discretion of the tournament committee officials.
 Best effort will be made to achieve the original fishing format on the scheduled weekend of the tournament.
 Saturday, July 17 may be used as a back up day.
 In the circumstance, as determined by the tournament committee officials, where one of more of the fishing days may be unachievable, the tournament can be decided by a one-day format.
 Captains, anglers, and all other members of registered boats must determine in their own judgment whether to fish under the given conditions based on factors including but not limited to the seaworthiness of their boat and their own seamanship.

 18.Competition Days: The schedule calls for hours of fishing from 7:30am to 3:30pm on each day of fishing on Tuesday, July 13, Wednesday, July 14, Thursday, July 15, and Friday, July 16.
 Teams are allowed to fish a maximum of three out of four eligible fishing days.
 Saturday, July 17 will be used as a backup as need be.
 Best effort will be made to ensure the full fishing schedule is met for each day of competition.
-At least 4 hours of tournament fishing must occur on any given day in order for the points from that day to be factored into the overall score & standings for each team.
-Should inclement weather or any other force majeure condition occur that limits the tournament to only 1 day of fishing, the daily calcutta money allocated for the cancelled day will be reallocated to the teams that won the daily calcutta of the full day of competition.
+Should inclement weather or any other force majeure condition occur that limits the tournament to any days less than the listed days of fishing, the daily calcutta money allocated from any cancelled days will be reallocated to the teams that won the daily calcutta for the full days of competition.
 All other general prize and calcutta money will be paid according to standard procedure based on the standings from the single day of fishing.
 Tournament committee officials reserve the right to use their best discretion to reallocate the prize structure, should any changes be needed throughout the tournament.

 There are two ways to declare your lay day to the tournament committee: